brendanhasz/brendanhasz.github.io/_posts/2018-12-15-quantile-regression.md

 ## Data

-We'll be predicting taxi fares given pickup/dropoff locations and ride times, using the [New York City Taxi Fare dataset](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data).
-First we'll load the information from the dataset concerning fares, times, and pickup/dropoff locations.
+We'll be predicting taxi fares given pickup/dropoff locations and ride start times, using the [New York City Taxi Fare dataset](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data) (the rest of NYC's taxi data can be found [here](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml)).
+First let's load the information from the dataset concerning fares, times, and pickup/dropoff locations.

 ```python